holochain/docs-pages/src/pages/get-started/upgrade-holochain-0.3.md

 !!! note
 This takes all updates from Holonix, possibly including an update to the Rust version that Holonix is currently using.
-You should run this command whenever you update your Cargo dependencies to the latest HDI/HDK versions.
+It is a good idea to run this common regularly to keep your development environment up to date.
+Holochain provides a cache of the latest version of Holonix so staying up to date will help keep your developer environment and CI fast.
 !!!

 #### Open a dev shell and check the update has worked